Care Designed Around You

 Fee: $60

 For patients who currently wear contact lenses to correct nearsightedness or farsightedness.
-This fitting includes evaluation of lens fit, comfort, and vision to ensure the best option for continued wear.
+This exam includes evaluation of lens fit, comfort, and vision to ensure the best option for continued wear.

 Toric (Astigmatism)